billbill100/Camera-Shutter-tester-Cheap-Easy-it-Works/ESP32_V4/3d_print_files/Readme_3d.txt

 Laser_holder_32mm v?.stl
 Prints a simple holder for the Lasers, with 32mm spacing between the outer Lasers.

+In the folder ShutterTesterCase3dPrinted, You will find -

+TheShutterTesterBox - which is the main front & sides of the case TheShutterTesterBottom - which is the bottom of the case

+There are three additional files for the rear, you only need to print one of these -

+TheShutterTesterRear             - which is plain and the easiest to print.
+TheShutterTesterRearEngravedText - which has text legends recessed into the case and prints in one colour TheShutterTesterRearFlushText    - which has text in a diffferent colour printed on the rear.

+For this file, the text height is set to 0.2mm, so text will print as one layer minimising wasted purge filiment.
+You will have to split the file and select the two bodies to select the different print colours.

+TheShutterTesterBlank            - which is a blanking plate for unused socket holes on the rear of the case.
+It requires gluing in.

+Supports are not needed for the prints.
+It is designed to assemble using 2mm screws in the holes.
+Ensure the screw fits ok, drill out if the hole is too tight, to avoid splittingthe print.

-If you print them, please give feedback as to if they are ok, or any errors that need correcting
+If you print any of these, please give feedback as to if they are ok, or any errors that need correcting